Municipal financial equalization; general information

 Funds are available from the motor vehicle tax compensation fund to promote the construction, expansion and maintenance of roads under municipal responsibility.
 The following are eligible for funding under certain conditions

-- the construction, expansion and maintenance of district and municipal roads as well as local thoroughfares of federal, state and district roads for which municipalities are responsible,
+- the construction, expansion and maintenance of district and municipal roads as well as local thoroughfares of federal, state and district roads under the responsibility of municipalities,

 - the construction and expansion of certain footpaths and cycle paths as well as high-speed cycle paths,